Mandy Cohen: Private sector

 In January 2022, Cohen became the chief executive officer of Aledade Care Solutions, a primary care enablement company founded by Farzad Mostashari, the former national coordinator for health information technology at the U.S. Department of Health and Human Services.

 U.S. Centers for Disease Control and Prevention

 In June 2023, President Joe Biden appointed Cohen director of the U.S. Centers for Disease Control and Prevention, succeeding Rochelle Walensky.
 Cohen was sworn in on July 10, 2023.
 In her capacity as Director of the CDC, Cohen also serves as Administrator of the Agency for Toxic Substances and Disease Registry.

 Personal life

 Cohen is married to Samuel Cohen, a health care regulatory attorney who grew up in Philadelphia.
 They met in Boston, where she was finishing her residency in internal medicine and he was attending Harvard Law School.
-They have two daughters, and live in North Ridge Country Club in northern Raleigh.
+They have two daughters, and live in North Ridge Estates in northern Raleigh.

 She is a member of Conservative Beth Meyer Synagogue in Raleigh.
 Cohen was honored by the Jewish Federation of Raleigh-Cary's Lions of Judah in 2018 for her contributions to the community.